 6. Northern Thailand > back to Bangkok (2 days)

-From the north, dip back down into central Thailand.
-You could take the train back down again, or if you want to speed things up a bit, take a domestic flight with a budget carrier such as AirAsia.
+If you’re coming from the north, dip back down into central Thailand.
+You could take the train back down, or if you want to speed things up a bit, take a domestic flight with a budget carrier such as AirAsia.

 After so many relaxing days in Chiang Mai and Pai, you’re in a better state to dive deeper into chaotic Bangkok.
 You could visit the floating markets, see a Muay Thai fight, explore Chatuchak Weekend Market, or take a food tour.